 Table of contents

-This acts as a chemical barrier, preventing sperm from reaching the uterus.
-It must be used in conjunction with another method, because its effectiveness is low when used on its own.
+Spermicide acts as a chemical barrier.
+It prevents pregnancy by stopping sperm from reaching the uterus by blocking the entrance.
+It also affects the sperms’ ability to swim well.
+It must be used in conjunction with another form of contraception, such as a diaphram, because it is not effective in preventing pregnancy when used on its own.

 The vaginal sponge